 INTRODUCTION

-Section 54 of the Modern Slavery Act 2015 (“the Act”) requires any commercial organisation that supplies goods or services, carries on a business or part of a business in the UK, and whose annual turnover is £36 million or above, to produce a statement for each financial year.
+Section 54 of the Modern Slavery Act 2015 (“the Act”) requires commercial organisations supplying goods or services, carrying on business in the UK, and with an annual turnover of £36 million or above, to publish an annual modern slavery and human trafficking statement.

-Glu Recruit Ltd (“Glu Recruit”, “we”) has an annual turnover of less than £36 million.
-However, we have chosen to make this voluntary statement under section 54 of the Act to show our commitment to ethical trading principles and to set out the steps we are taking to tackle modern slavery and human trafficking in our business and in our supply chains.
+Glu Recruit Ltd (“Glu Recruit”, “we”, “our”) has an annual turnover below £36 million and is therefore not legally required to publish a statement under the Act.
+However, we voluntarily publish this Modern Slavery and Human Trafficking Policy and Statement to demonstrate our ongoing commitment to ethical business practices and to set out the steps we take to prevent modern slavery and human trafficking within our business operations and supply chains.

 STRUCTURE AND SUPPLY CHAINS